uber-archive/coding-challenge-tools/README.md

 Functional spec
 ---------------

-Prototype one of the following projects.
-We expect this to take 3-4 hours so feel free to mock/fake any feature that you don't have time to develop.
+Prototype **one of** the following projects.

+Spend as much time as you like on this project.
+However, out of respect for your time, if you need to scope it to 3-4 hours, feel free to mock/fake any feature that you don't have time to develop.

 The UX/UI is totally up to you.
 Feel free to explain any assumptions you have to make.
 If you like, get creative and add additional features a user might find